 Yikes!
 Why would they ever agree to this?
-By hearing you out, you can calm the shock of your request with positive and solid reasons to list it as an Airbnb.
+By have a solid business minded plan, you can calm the shock of your request with positive and solid reasons to list it as an Airbnb.

 Make a Great First Impression.

 Now is the part where you need to convince the landlord to consider renting it to you, to make an Airbnb.
-They probably don’t know much about hosting and may have some hesitation about the idea.
+They may not know much about hosting and may have some hesitation about the idea.

 First, let your landlord know more about who you are, and show them your other listings.
 If you are a first time host, show them how you care for your home, and why you want to host on Airbnb.
-Let them know what Airbnb Rental arbitrage is, and how you plan on doing this.
+Let them know what Airbnb rental arbitrage is, and how you plan on doing this.